kdvolder/jsoo_tut/README.md

 In the `lib` folder (this was setup for us way back when we did `dune init proj ...`)... let's create a `message_box.ml` file.
-We'll turn this into a module that will provide a means to `create` a reusable messagebox that we can add to our page.
+We'll turn this into a module that will provide a means to `create` a reusable messagebox and add it to our page.

-The idea here is to create a more high-level api as you might expect from a 'message_box.
-I.e it should provide methods/functions to set the message while abstracts away the implementation details of how it uses html dom elements to render itself onto the web page.
+The idea here is to create a more high-level api as you might expect from a 'message_box'.
+I.e it should provide simple methods/functions to set the message while abstracting away the implementation details of how it uses html dom elements to render itself onto the web page.

-For now we just start with this:
+For now we just start with this 'dummy' implementation:

 ```
 module Html = Js_of_ocaml.Dom_html